shahjahan0011/Finflow-banking/README.md

+Update January 13,2025 :
+With the new changes to software and technologies used in this project, I was not able to make the necessary changes but you are free to ahve a look at the existing code as it can be run locally with most of the features and gives you an idea on what the APP looks like.

 It is unfortunate that the website is not currently live right now due to few of its functionalities not working.
 You still have major part of the code that you can go through and get an idea of the UI as well as backend connection with Appwrite, Plaid, Sentry and Dwolla.